righter83/checkmk_plugin_synology_health/README.md

 | Swap Usage | 50% | - |
 | SSD Remaining Life | 20% | 10% |

+### Configuring Custom Thresholds

+You can customize thresholds for each check type:

+1. Go to **Setup → Services → Service monitoring rules**
+2. Search for "Synology" to find the available rules:
+   - **Synology Temperature** - System temperature thresholds
+   - **Synology Disk** - Disk temperature thresholds
+   - **Synology CPU** - CPU utilization thresholds
+   - **Synology Memory** - Memory utilization thresholds
+3. Create a new rule and set your desired warning/critical levels
+4. Optionally set conditions to apply only to specific hosts or items
+5. Save and activate changes

 ## Troubleshooting

 ### Test Agent Manually